Nick-M1/react-chat-app/README.md

 1. Sign-in Page for users to authenticate with Firebase Auth.
 2. Search for other users and create new chatrooms / groupchats.
 3. Within a chatroom, users can send messages and images/gifs, as well as reply to messages and post emoji reactions.
+4. Users are notified when they receive a new message and can see unread messages from a chatroom from the sidebar

 ## 🏗️ Built With: